shuyuanguo/YTU-Particle-Physics/content/authors/李营-ying-li/_index.md

 user_groups:
   - Researchers
 ---
-Ying Li is a professor at Yantai University.
-His research interests include heavy flavor physics, B meson physics, and beyond the Standard Model physics.
+Ying Li is a professor at department of physics, Yantai University.
+His research focuses on heavy flavor physics and new physics beyond the standard model.